openvinotoolkit/openvino/tools/pot/openvino/tools/pot/algorithms/quantization/accuracy_aware/README.md

 # AccuracyAwareQuantization Algorithm {#accuracy_aware_README}

 ## Introduction
-The purpose of AccuracyAwareQuantization Algorithm is an accurate quantization and keeping the accuracy of the model to stay within the pre-defined range.
+The purpose of AccuracyAwareQuantization Algorithm is performing precise quantization, while keeping model accuracy within a pre-defined range.
 In comparison to [DefaultQuantization](../default/README.md) algorithm this may cause a degradation in performance because some layers can be reverted back to the original precision.